matrix-io/matrix-documentation/docs/API/crosstalk.md

 ## Cross-Talk
-Cross-Talk is how applications communicate between different devices.
+Cross-Talk is a mechanism for applications to communicate, whether on the same device, or on different devices.
 Applications can exchange information with other applications, or with other instances of the same application.
-Cool, right?
-All messages get sent to all devices, so if you have the same app running on different devices, this is how to communicate between instances of the app.
+All messages get sent to all devices, so if you have the same app running on different devices, this is how to communicate between installations of the same app.

 ## Config Setup
 CrossTalk requires setup in configuration to execute successfully.
 This information is also used in the app store to determine which applications can communicate via events.

 ### Global
 ```
 events:
-  - global
+  - globalEvent
 ```
 ### App Targeted
 ```
 events:
-  - appname
+  - appName
 ```
 ### App/Event Targeted
 ```